 Both Roll20 and Fantasy Grounds have forums and search engines to help you find DND groups.
 I prefer Roll20 since you can easily search using keywords such as “welcome new players” or “late night.”
 Fantasy Grounds has a calendar, but you don’t get info about a game unless you click on its name and load a different tab.

 Running online games take far more prep time for the DM and makes it far more difficult for players to go off the beaten path, but it is far easier to find groups to play with.

-There are also groups to join on Discord that don’t use maps and images, but the DM just goes into greater detail describing scenes and has to spend time helping players during combat since they can’t see distances without a map.
+There are also groups to join on Discord that don’t use maps and images.
+However, the DM just goes into greater detail describing scenes and has to spend time helping players during combat since they can’t see distances without a map.
 This makes combat very complicated, but it is still possible.
-If you can get over the combat issues this is a good method.
+If you can get over the combat issues, this is a good method.